Hospital Services Outsourcing Programme (HSOP)

 1. What is the process for a private and university hospital to join HSOP?

-• The hospital must submit an application for Request for Proposal (RFP) to ProtectHealth Corporation Sdn Bhd, which will evaluate the hospital’s eligibility.
+• The hospital must apply for Request for Proposal (RFP) to ProtectHealth Corporation Sdn Bhd, which will evaluate the hospital’s eligibility.
 It should be noted that the RFP process has already been finalized.

 1. How are patients referred to panel providers under HSOP?